 A part of me wonders if the naming of the toner after what seems to be a strongly felt patriotic issue in Korea may have contributed to the intense love for this product, but then I’m not Korean myself and thus should definitely not speculate too wildly about this.

-In any case, if I have piqued your interest in the ROUND LAB 1025 Dokdo Toner, you can purchase it at Yesstyle* for currently around 23$.
-I would wait for a sale though, since there are usually better prices to be found.
+In any case, if I have piqued your interest in the ROUND LAB 1025 Dokdo Toner, you can purchase it at Yesstyle* for currently around 23$, or at Jolse* for a price that can go as far down as 11$ during a sale!

 Take care guys!